microsoft/vscode-docs/docs/python/jupyter-support-py.md

 ---
 Order: 6
 Area: python
-TOCTitle: Jupyter Support
+TOCTitle: Python Interactive
 ContentId: C26E4F82-C6CD-4C52-818F-31A95F58207E
-PageTitle: Working with Jupyter Notebooks in Visual Studio Code
+PageTitle: Working with Jupyter code cells in the Python Interactive window
 DateApproved: 10/02/2019
-MetaDescription: Working with Jupyter Notebooks in Visual Studio Code
+MetaDescription: Working with Jupyter code cells in the Python Interactive window
 MetaSocialImage: images/tutorial/social.png
 ---

-# Working with Jupyter Notebooks in Visual Studio Code
+# Working with Jupyter code cells in the Python Interactive window

 [Jupyter](http://jupyter-notebook.readthedocs.io/en/latest/) (formerly IPython) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a *notebook*.
 Visual Studio Code supports working with [Jupyter Notebooks natively](jupyter-support.md), as well as through Python code files.
 This topic covers the support offered through Python code files and demonstrates how to: